ktg8080/VBA-challenge/README.md

 Additionally, the script produces the greatest percent increaes, greatest percent decrease, and the total volume of the stock for a given quarter showing the amount and the stock ticker symbol.

+Credits:

+Line of code from 44 through 77 was created using the VBA class 3 activites, Stu_CreditCardChecker-CellComparison.
+Lines of code from 87 through 102 was created using Stack Overflow, https://stackoverflow.com/questions/52191966/finding-min-and-max-in-a-range-in-a-column-vba